StephenGunn/svelte-component-to-image/README.md

     h1 {
         color: red;
         font-size: 75px;
     }
 </style>
 ```

 ### +server.ts Endpoint
 Create a +server.ts endpoint to render and serve the image.
-Import the package and types.
+Import the package and options type.

 More on how the font importing works below.